Graph Isomorphism Testing¶

 |---|---|---|---|

-| Distance-1 (e.g. 0–1) | 1.549 | 10 | Share 2 common neighbours (most triangles) |
+| Distance-1 (e.g. 0–1) | 1.549 | 10 | Share 2 common neighbors (most triangles) |

-| Distance-2 (e.g. 0–2) | 1.166 | 10 | Share 1 common neighbour |
+| Distance-2 (e.g. 0–2) | 1.166 | 10 | Share 1 common neighbor |

-| Antipodal (e.g. 0–5) | 0.657 | 5 | Share 0 common neighbours (no triangles) |
+| Antipodal (e.g. 0–5) | 0.657 | 5 | Share 0 common neighbors (no triangles) |

 DRESS also has limits: strongly regular graphs¶

-The 4×4 rook graph and the Shrikhande graph are both SRG(16, 6, 2, 2) — 6-regular on 16 vertices where every pair of adjacent vertices shares exactly 2 common neighbours, and every pair of non-adjacent vertices also shares exactly 2.
+The 4×4 rook graph and the Shrikhande graph are both SRG(16, 6, 2, 2) - 6-regular on 16 vertices where every pair of adjacent vertices shares exactly 2 common neighbors, and every pair of non-adjacent vertices also shares exactly 2.

 from dress import dress_fit